linux-can/can-utils/README.md

 * [cannelloni](https://github.com/mguentner/cannelloni) : UDP/SCTP based SocketCAN tunnel

 #### CAN in-kernel gateway configuration
-* cangw : CAN gateway userpace tool for netlink configuration
+* cangw : CAN gateway userspace tool for netlink configuration

 #### CAN bus measurement and testing
 * canbusload : calculate and display the CAN busload